gaganza/Where-to-Drop---Warzone/README.md

 ## Where to Drop - Warzone ##

-Simple script that runs on `!ping` command within my Discord server that randomly selects a location to drop in Call of Duty - Warzone.
+Simple script that runs on `!ping` or `!p` command within my Discord server that randomly selects a location to drop in Call of Duty - Warzone.

 This is not published on the Discord Bot page, I simply wrote it because my squad would complain too often when we would drop at the same location.